 Dr Andrew Fagan (BS.c (Hons.), MA, Ph.D.) has been teaching human rights at Essex since 1998.
 He has occupied several positions within the Human Rights Centre, including; Deputy Director, Research Director, Director of Academic Studies and is currently Co-Deputy Director of the Human Rights Centre and Co-Director of Postgraduate Studies within the School of Law.

-Andrew has extensive multi-disciplinary teaching experience and interests, spanning the theory and practice of human rights.
+Andrew has extensive multi and inter-disciplinary teaching experience and interests, spanning the theory and practice of human rights.
 His research principally focuses upon normative issues in the political philosophy of liberalism and is actively researching in the emerging field of human rights and cultural diversity.

 Andrew has taught and lectured upon human rights across the world, including Central Asia, East Asia, Europe, South East Asia and South America.
 Andrew is actively engaged in supporting the on-going reform process in Myanmar, travelling there regularly to undertake grass-roots capacity building human rights training for groups such as the National League for Democracy and Generation 88 and was one of the very first academics in the world to do so.

-In 2013 he was also the very first academic to provide a course of summer school lectures in Kazakhstan.
-Andrew is an internationally recognised scholar, having published many books and articles, including; Human Rights: Confronting Myths & Misunderstandings (2009) and the Human Rights Atlas (2010).
-He is currently working on a book entitled Human Rights and Cultural Diversity for Edinburgh University Press.
+Andrew is an internationally recognised scholar, having published many books and articles, including; Human Rights: Confronting Myths & Misunderstandings (2009) and the Human Rights Atlas (2010). and Human Rights and Cultural Diversity (2017)